 By Or from My Path in the World

-Located in the heart of Turin’s historic center, the Mole Antonelliana is one of the most emblematic landmarks in the northern Italian city.
+Located in the heart of Turin’s historical center, the Mole Antonelliana is one of the most emblematic landmarks in the northern Italian city.
 The 167.5 meters (550 feet) building is a Neoclassical work of art designed by Alessandro Antonelli.

 Throughout the years, the building had different uses.
 Today, it houses the remarkable National Museum of Cinema, the world’s tallest museum, and one of the best places to visit in Turin.
 It will take you through the history of cinema, from shadow theatre and the first lenses to the blockbusters and movie stars of the 21st century.